SKARA BRAE E SKAILL HOUSE

-- Our final stop will be a photostop at the Standing Stones of Stennes.
+- We will pass by the Standing Stones of Stennes.
 Dating back more than 5,000 years, this archaeological treasure is one of the oldest stone circles in Great Britain.

 - At the end of our excursion, we make our way back to our ship, moored at the Port of Kirkwall.